hebecked/OpinionAnalyzer/README.md

 "docker volume list": To see the volumes created <br>
 "docker logs {$container_name}": To see a snapshot of the current and past logs <br>
 "docker logs --follow {$container_name}": To see all logs from the past, present and future <br>
-"docker volume prune": To reset the database
+"docker volume prune": To reset the database <br>
 "docker system prune" To reset the network